House of Aisin Gioro: Origins

-The Aisin-Gioro traced its ancestry to Bukūri Yongšon, a legendary warrior of the thirteenth century.
+The Aisin Gioro traced its ancestry to Bukūri Yongšon, a legendary warrior of the thirteenth century.
 Emperor Hongtaiji claimed that Bukūri Yongšon was conceived from a virgin birth.
 According to the legend, three heavenly maidens, Enggulen, Jenggulen, and Fekulen, were bathing at a lake called Bulhūri Omo near the Changbai Mountains.
 A magpie dropped a piece of red fruit near Fekulen, who ate it.
 She then became pregnant with Bukūri Yongšon.
 However, this legend belongs to another Manchu clan, the Hurha (Hurka).
-The real ancestor of the Aisin-Gioro clan was Mengtemu (Möngke Temür), a chieftain of the Odoli tribe in the Mongolian Yuan Empire.
+The real ancestor of the Aisin Gioro clan was Möngke Temür, a chieftain of the Odoli tribe in the Mongolian Yuan Empire.

-Nurgaci created the Aisin-Gioro clan as part of a reorganization of Jurchen society he initiated in 1601.
+Nurgaci created the Aisin Gioro clan as part of a reorganization of Jurchen society he initiated in 1601.
 His supporters were enrolled into the banner system and the population militarized.
 The Gioro clan was partitioned.
-Those descended from Taksi, Nurgaci's father, were designated Aisin (gold).
-Nurgaci assigned other Gioros to other clans, including Silin Gioro (Superior Gioro), Irgen Gioro (Inferior Gioro), and Tongyan Gioro (miscellaneous Gioro).
+Those descended from Taksi, Nurgaci's father, were designated Aisin (gold), while other Gioros adopted different clan names, such as Irgen Gioro, Šušu Gioro, Sirin Gioro, Tunggiyan Gioro, Ayan Gioro, Hūlun Gioro, Aha Gioro, and Cara Gioro.

 When the Jurchens were reorganized by Nurhaci into the Eight Banners, many clans were created as a group of unrelated people (mukun) using a geographic origin name such as a toponym for their hala (clan name).

 The Manchu have an equally artificial origin.
-Although the people ruled by Aisin-Gioro were ethnically mixed, the entire population was designated as "Manchu" in 1635.
+Although the people ruled by Aisin Gioro were ethnically mixed, the entire population was designated as "Manchu" in 1635.